Automation: Hooks

 assistant_messageevents, the output is appended to the end of the assistant’s response block.
 This will trigger another reply from the assistant, so be careful to only fire an inline hook when you want the assistant to generate more content.

 In the .lec file, inline hook output is stored as an XML <inline-attachment kind="hook"> block.
-The <command> element records the hook’s do field so you can see what produced the output.
+See Inline Attachments for details on the storage format.

-Lectic emits three hook events.
-When an event fires, the hook process receives its context as environment variables.
+When an event fires, the hook process receives context via environment variables.
 No positional arguments are passed.
-However, the hook may receive content via standard input.
+Some events also receive stdin.

 user_message- Environment:

-USER_MESSAGE: The text of the most recent user message.- Standard Lectic variables like
+USER_MESSAGE: The text of the most recent user message.MESSAGES_LENGTH: Message count including the current user message.- Standard Lectic variables (

 - Environment:

-assistant_message- Standard Input: The raw markdown text of the conversation body up to this point.
+assistant_message- Standard Input: Raw markdown conversation body up to this point.

 - Environment: